mahdihaghverdi/FastBlog/roadmap.md

   - logging in/out.
   - accessing the limited resources through authorization.

+#### `2.1.0`
+Draft posts will be available for users.

+with this release, users can write some of the post, and save it in drafts, then edit and publish it later.

 ----
 ### `v3.0.0`
 A tag system will be added to the posts.